Lifetime ISA (LISA) – how they work & best providers

 - Interest paid – Annually

-Although its interest rate is less than the amount offered by Moneybox or Beehive Money, Paragon's Lifetime ISA is still a long way ahead of most other cash LISAs on the market (the majority of which offer interest rates below 0.4%).
+Although its interest rate is less than the amount offered by Moneybox or Beehive Money, Skipton's Lifetime ISA is still comfortably ahead of the other cash LISAs on the market.

 Best stocks and shares Lifetime ISAs